• Skip to primary navigation

 Quilting the Denim Patchwork Stars

-11. Then, stuff the star with fiberfill and stitch up the hole.
-Do not overfill the star, just fill it with a small amount of fiber.
+Step 11: Stuff the star with fiberfill and stitch up the hole.
+Do not overfill the star; fill it with a small amount of fibre.

 stuffing the quilted stars

-12. Finally, to give the denim stars the quilted look, hand stitch along each seam of the star.
-Also, stitch from the tip of each star point to the center.
+Step 12: Finally, hand stitch along each star seam to give the denim stars a quilted look.
+Also, the stitch from the tip of each star point to the centre.
 Just use a simple running stitch.

 Don’t forget to stitch a ribbon loop onto one of the star points.
 This is for hanging the stars.